 More then five years ago my grandparents left behind estate and trust to me years ago but I never recieved anything who every had authority to past the assets down never followed the law and furthermore they still hold the property and trust until this day not flowing through on my grand father...
 Read more »

 Sorry to hear about your situation.
 The simple answer to your question is "yes".
 A court petition (lawsuit) can and should be filed as soon as possible before the assets are gone and dissapated.
-You need to have a lawyer review the entire situation and see what papers have been filed in the...Read more »
+You need to have a lawyer review the entire situation and see what papers have been filed...Read more »

 The answer to this question is maybe.
 It would depend upon if the pension income was going to continue after the death of the person whose estate is being probated.
 The probate attorney preparing the DE111 would need to see the various papers describing the pension plan as there are many...Read more »

 I want to stop this probate case.
 It is fraudulent!
 My grandmother did not own any real property.
 Turns out that supposedly I gifted my dying grandma my house!
 That is a LIE.
 No wonder I didn't know about any probate case until recently.
 My uncle was doing this very quietly.
-I didn't know I gifted...
+I didn't know...
 Read more »

 I sympathize with your situation.
 There are fraudulent real estate transfers from time to time and is takes a huge effort to unwind them and get the property title back into your name.
 This is something that you must retain a lawyer to handle for you and to go through all the facts and...Read more »